-A material latent defect is a physical defect that is not visible and makes a property:
+A material latent defect is a physical defect that is not discernible through a reasonable inspection, and makes a property:

 - unfit to live in

-These are defects that may not be discoverable during a visual inspection of the property, even by a professional home inspector.
+These are defects that may not be discoverable during a reasonable inspection of the property, even by a professional home inspector.

 Material latent defects may also include: